 This article goes over the similarities and differences between these types of text messages and when to use them.

-The Same: Price and Consent
+The Same: Consent

 MMS marketing falls under the same consent guidelines as SMS.
 This means that you don’t need to re-gather consent from your current SMS subscribers for MMS marketing.
 If you already have someone’s permission for SMS marketing, you can start sending them MMS messages immediately.